» print this page!

 Geographic place names are semantically often highly ambiguous.
 For example, there are 491 places in Finland sharing the same name ”Isosaari” (great island) that are instances of several geographical classes, such as Island, Forest, Peninsula, Inhabited area, etc. Referencing unambiguously to a particular ”Isosaari”, either when annotating content or during information retrieval, can be quite problematic and requires usage of advanced search methods and maps for semantic disambiguation.
 Historical places introduce even more challenges, since historical metadata commonly make spatiotemporal references to historical regions and places using names whose meanings are non-existing or different in different times.
 This paper presents how these problems have been addressed in a large Finnish place ontology SUO and a historical geo-ontology SAPO.
 A location ontology server ONKI-Geo has been created for publishing the ontologies and utilizing them as mashup services.
 To demonstrate the usability of our ontologies, two case applications in the cultural heritage domain are presented.

 Kim Viljanen, Jouni Tuominen and Eero Hyvönen: Publishing and Using Ontologies as Mash-Up Services.
-Proceedings of the 4th Workshop on Scripting for the Semantic Web (SFSW2008), 5th European Semantic Web Conference 2008 (ESWC 2008), Tenerife, Spain, June 1-5, 2008. bib pdf
+Proceedings of the 4th Workshop on Scripting for the Semantic Web (SFSW2008), 5th European Semantic Web Conference 2008 (ESWC 2008), CEUR Workshop Proceedings, Vol. 368, Tenerife, Spain, June 1-5, 2008. bib pdf link

 The Semantic Web is based on using ontologies for enabling semantically disambiguated data exchange between distributed systems on the web.
 This requires efficient means for publishing ontologies on the web to ensure the availability, sharing and acceptance of the ontologies.
 Support services are needed for utilizing ontologies easily and cost-effectively in applications and legacy systems lacking ontology support.
 To address these vital needs, this paper presents the ONKI ontology service which provides ready-to-use mash-up functionalities, such as semantic disambiguation, concept finding and concept fetching as ready-to-use web widgets for adding ontology support to e.g. HTML forms using JavaScript.
 Two implementations of the ONKI Server are presented: ONKI-SKOS for ontologies presented in the Simple Knowledge Organization System (SKOS) language and ONKI-Geo for geographical ontologies with a map interface.
 The presented ONKI systems are operational on the web, used in the National Finnish Ontology Service.
 They have been successfully used in several pilot applications.

-Eero Hyvönen, Kim Viljanen, Jouni Tuominen and Katri Seppälä: Building a National Semantic Web Ontology and Ontology Service Infrastructure--The FinnONTO Approach.
-Proceedings of the European Semantic Web Conference ESWC 2008, Springer, Tenerife, Spain, June 1-5, 2008. bib pdf
+Eero Hyvönen, Kim Viljanen, Jouni Tuominen and Katri Seppälä: Building a National Semantic Web Ontology and Ontology Service Infrastructure - The FinnONTO Approach.
+Proceedings of the European Semantic Web Conference ESWC 2008, pp. 95-109, Springer, Tenerife, Spain, June, 2008. bib pdf

 This article presents the vision and results of creating a national level cross-domain ontology service infrastructure in Finland in the FinnONTO project.
 The novelty of the infrastructure is based on two ideas.
 First, a system of open source core ontologies is being developed by transforming thesauri into mutually aligned lightweight ontologies, including a top ontology of 20,000 concepts that is extended by various domain specific ontologies.
 Second, the ONKI Ontology Server framework for publishing ontologies as ready to use services has been designed and implemented.
 ONKI provides legacy and other applications with ready to use functionalities for using ontologies on the user interface level as semantic widgets.
 The idea is to use ONKI for creating mash-up applications in a way analogous to using Google or Yahoo Maps, but in our case external applications are mashed-up with ontology support.
 The ontology framework presented is operational on the web and is being used in creating the application demonstrations.